St Ives Dementia Friendly Community and popular local community cinema Screen St Ives are collaborating on a special dementia friendly film screening.

 Book tickets now >

 Notes for editors

-Facilities include: central location, a friendly welcome, licensed bar, disabled toilet, lift, free parking nearby, as well as easy access to the guided busway.
+Facilities include: central location, a friendly welcome, disabled toilet, lift, as well as easy access to the guided busway.

 ● Screen 1: “The biggest films on our biggest screen”: the third Friday of each month in the main Charter Hall at St Ives Corn Exchange.
 Where people can enjoy all the spectacle of the latest films on a large 6.5m wide screen.

 ● Screen 2: “A window on the world”: the first Thursday in the month upstairs in the Tony Burgess Room.
 S2 launched in August 2017 following a successful application for British Film Institute funding to buy new projection equipment.
 The award recognised SSI’s work in bringing diverse, entertaining, and thought-provoking films to the residents of St Ives and beyond.
 Screen 2 events take place in a more intimate space upstairs with special introductions, screening notes, and friendly, relaxed, optional post film discussions.

 St Ives Dementia Friendly Community and Alzheimer’s Society